ellimccale/pbt-the-rain-pack/README.md

 # The Rainpack 2.0.0
 [Preview](https://rainpack-skin.proboards.com/)

 *The Rainpack* is a dark gray and beige theme with forest green accents, built on commission for use with the free forum software [ProBoards](https://proboards.com/).
 It features a sticky navigation menu, custom welcome table, sliding image boards, and support for a number of plugins.
-Built using my v5 theme base, [*cast*](https://github.com/elli-mccale/pbt-cast).
+Developed using my v5 theme base, [*cast*](https://github.com/elli-mccale/pbt-cast).

 ## Use
 This theme is intended for private use and may not be used in any other respect without my express written permission.
 You are free to view the code, however.